 After their brief discussion, Gary hired Coach Russ hoping that he could help Happy Heating turn things around.
 He was tired of coming into a depressing work environment every day not knowing what he could do to save his company.

 Russ’s first conversation was with Sally.
 Sally was hired in Gary’s second year in business.
 At that time Gary was a technician doing most of his own work.
-As Sally described it, Gary hated selling and wanted Sally to do sales and some light blog series keeping.
+As Sally described it, Gary hated selling and wanted Sally to do sales and some light book keeping.
 As Happy Heating grew, Sally first became a full-time sales person and eventually was managing three sales people.
 Each sales person has a quota to sell $500k in HVAC business.
 This HVAC business is a combination of service contracts and new installations.
 A service contract receives more weighting than new installation contracts because service revenue earns a higher margin and tends to create recurring revenue for Happy Heating.

 Russ decided to visit Sally in person.
 He wanted to get an idea of the general level of excitement in Sally’s sales group.
 As Russ entered the front door of their small office building, he noticed no one was in the receptionist desk to greet him.
 He had an appointment with Sally at 10:00 am.
 Just then, a red-faced blonde ran past him through the front door almost knocking him over.